meegpipe/meegpipe/+meegpipe/+node/+filter/config.md

 % The low-level filter object
 myFilter = @(sr) filter.bpfilt('fp', [2 30]/(sr/2))
-myNode = tfilter.new('Filter', myFilter);
+myNode = filter.new('Filter', myFilter);
 ````

 ## Configuration properties

 The following construction options are accepted by the constructor of
-this config class, and thus by the constructor of the `tfilter` node class:
+this config class, and thus by the constructor of the `filter` node class:

 ### `Filter`